CLOSED CHURCHES WITHIN THE

 congregation was not large.
 The first regular supplemental statistics in

-Other appointments earlier served from Washingtonville include Opps Mills (in
+and 7.
+Other appointments earlier served from Washingtonville include

-Lycoming County) and Mahoning.
-Beginning in 1925 Washingtonville was no
+Opps Mills (in Lycoming County) and Mahoning.
+Beginning in 1925

-longer a separate charge, and the remaining appointments were added to
+Washingtonville was no longer a separate charge, and the remaining appointments

-Montandon.
-The last reported membership in the journal is 7, as part of
+were added to Montandon.
+The last reported membership in the journal is 5,

 Final disposition: